Skip to main content

 Why are Clinical Trials Important?

 High quality health research is needed now, more than ever.
-The COVID-19 crisis has shown the important role that research plays when introducing new treatments or approaches (which we call interventions) into the NHS.
-Without trials, there is a risk that people are given treatments that don’t work, which could be harmful and waste valuable NHS resources.
+The COVID-19 crisis showed the important role that research plays when implementing new treatments or approaches (which we call interventions) into the NHS.
+Without trials, there is a risk that people are given treatments that don’t work, or which could be harmful and waste valuable NHS resources.

 Trials help us to answer vital questions, such as: